Shad02w/Youtube-Chat-in-Fullscreen/README.md

 v1.0.0.12 `19-Jan-2021`

 - Able to filter chat by type
+- Able to separate username and comment into two line
 - Fixed the crashing issue caused by empty user name

 ## Screenshot